-Here is what makes bluetooth low energy a good choice for the asset tracking:
+Here is what makes bluetooth low energy a good choice for asset tracking:

-- Use a smartphone or tablet for the asset tracking.
+- Using a smartphone or tablet for asset tracking.
 Devices that people use - smartphones, tablets, computers - have a native Bluetooth support.
 Company employees can use their own or company issued mobile devices for the asset tracking in the field or warehouse - no special hardware is required.

-- Use existing IoT networks for asset tracking.
+- Using existing IoT networks for asset tracking.
 If a building, warehouse or a factory has a Bluetooth mesh based IoT network - such as smart lighting system, HVAC appliances, building access system, etc. - the same IoT network can be used for the asset tracking.
-You can use existing infrastructure instead of installing a completely new hardware system specifically for the asset tracking.
+You can use existing infrastructure instead of installing a completely new hardware system.

 - Automated asset tracking at a lower cost.
 BLE beacons technology gives you an automated asset tracking option at a lower cost than other IoT asset tracking technologies, such as RFID or GPS.

-Bluetooth and RFID asset tracking is somewhat similar.
-Both technologies use a tag that advertises asset ID, and readers / gateways to transfer this information to the backend cloud or local network asset management software for processing.
+Bluetooth and RFID asset tracking systems are somewhat similar.
+Both technologies use a tag that advertises asset ID, and readers or gateways to transfer this information to the backend cloud software for processing and reporting.

-The difference is that Bluetooth signals can be read by iOS and android smartphones, while RFID systems require designated scanners or fixed RFID readers.
+The difference is that Bluetooth signals can be read by iOS and android smartphones, while an RFID asset tracking system requires designated scanners or fixed RFID gateways.
 It is much easier for the company employees to work with the devices that they are familiar with and use every day.
-Ability to use smartphones and tablets as BLE beacon receivers accellerates assets management system adoption, and also makes the overall cost significantly lower than the cost of RFID asset tracking.
+An ability to use smartphones and tablets as Bluetooth readers accellerates software adoption, and also makes the overall cost of the asset tracking system significantly lower.

-GPS asset tracking is designed for the outdoor heavy and expensive equipment, for which you always know the current equipment location and the path.
-The tracking is completely automatic - a GPS tag attached to the asset periodically sends its location to the cloud system for processing.
-To achieve the same effect with the BLE beacon tags you either need a person with a smartphone and an asset tracking mobile application running in the background, or multiple gateways.
-Gateways are usually not feasible in the field conditions.
+GPS asset tracking is designed for the outdoor equipment for which you want to know current GPS location and the path.
+The tracking is completely automatic - a GPS tag attached to the asset periodically sends its location to the cloud software system for processing.
+To achieve the same effect with the BLE beacon tags you need a person with a smartphone and an asset tracking mobile application running in the background.

 How Does Bluetooth Asset Tracking Work?

-Bluetooth asset tracking uses wireless communication between the BLE beacon tags on the assets and a bluetooth enabled device (gateway or a smartphone).
+Bluetooth asset tracking software systems use wireless communication between the BLE asset tags and a bluetooth enabled device (a gateway or a smartphone).
 A bluetooth gateway or a smartphone detects BLE beacon signal, reads advertised information and transmits it to the backend asset management software.

-The good thing about the bluetooth assets tracking is that you can design the whole system in several different ways depending on your needs and budget.
-You can create an asset tracking system that will work automatically without any human participation.
-You can reduce your cost and include employees with the smartphones instead of the fixed bluetooth receivers.
+The good thing about the bluetooth asset tracking is that you can design the whole system in several different ways depending on your needs and budget.
+You can implement an asset tracking system that will work automatically without any human participation.
+You can reduce your cost and include employees with the smartphones instead of the fixed bluetooth gateways.
 You can combine QR code / barcode scanning with the bluetooth beacons.
-Finally, you can use existing bluetooth mesh network to transmit assets location to the cloud.
+Finally, you can use existing bluetooth mesh IoT network to transmit assets location to the cloud software.

-Automatic Asset Tracking Using BLE Beacon Tags And Bluetooth Receivers
+Automated Bluetooth Asset Tracking Using BLE Tags And IoT Gateways

-With the recent addition to the bluetooth low energy technology - bluetooth mesh - you do not need to deploy multiple bluetooth receivers connected to the internet.
-Bluetooth mesh is a network of the connected IoT devices, where all devices can communicate to each other (many-to-many communication).
+The typical Bluetooth asset tracking system will require multiple gateways to cover the large areas, such as airports, hospitals, a factory floor, a large warehouse or a construction site.
+However, with the recent addition to the bluetooth low energy technology - bluetooth mesh - you do not need to deploy multiple bluetooth gateways connected to the internet.
+Bluetooth mesh is a network of the connected BLE devices, where all devices can communicate to each other (many-to-many communication).
 If you have a bluetooth mesh installed and operational, each mesh node is capable of detecting a BLE beacon tag and pass the information along.
-You will need only one bluetooth gateway for an entire BLE mesh IoT network to transmit collected assets location data to the backend assets management software.
+You will need only one bluetooth gateway for an entire BLE mesh IoT network to transmit collected data to the backend cloud software.

 The good thing about the bluetooth mesh is that you can use it for multiple purposes.
 For example, if you installed a bluetooth mesh for the smart lighting, or for the IoT sensors network, you can use it for the asset tracking as well.

 For automatic asset tracking indoors, where GPS signal is not available, you will need to have stationary BLE beacons installed throughout the facility.
-This will allow an asset tracking mobile application to determine the phone location without GPS.
+This will allow a mobile application to determine the phone location without GPS.

 Asset Tracking With The Fixed BLE Beacons And QR Code Scanning

-This solution will require an employee to scan each asset with a smartphone when (s)he takes and relocates it.
-When an asset is scanned, an asset tracking mobile application will determine the scan location using nearby BLE beacons.
+This solution will require an employee to scan a QR code with a smartphone when (s)he takes and relocates an asset.
+An asset tracking mobile application will determine the QR code scan location using nearby BLE beacons.

-This is the least expensive and the easiest to implement indoors asset tracking design.
-If you do need to track assets within a facility and have a map of real time assets location, but want to approach asset tracking project gradually - this solution will be a good first step.
-You can then start adding BLE beacon tags to the assets and migrate to the automatic asset tracking solution over time.
+If you want to approach asset tracking project gradually this solution will be a good first step.
+After implementing a QR code scanning solution you can then start adding BLE beacon tags to the assets and gradually migrate to the automated asset tracking system.